plandes/deepnlp/doc/md/movie-example.md

 Note that there is quite a bit of inline documentation in the [configuration file] so it is recommended the reader follow it while reading this tutorial.

+## Corpus Installation

+The corpus used for this example is fairly small so the models train fast.
+It is the Stanford movie review dataset with Cornell labels:
+* [Stanford movie review]
+* [Cornell sentiment polarity]

+The example's [makefile](../../example/movie/makefile) contains a target that should download and install the corpus with `make corpus`.
+If that doesn't work, follow the links in the make file and create the following files in `example/movie/corpus`:
+* stanfordSentimentTreebank/datasetSentences.txt
+* rt-polaritydata/rt-polarity.pos
+* rt-polaritydata/rt-polarity.neg

 ## Embedding